-It is a scientific and methodological museum attached to the Kyrgyz National Art Academy.
-On the first and second floors, there are sculptures of Sadykov’s work and in the halls, there are exhibitions (painting, ceramics, etc.).
+A scientific and methodological museum attached to the Kyrgyz National Art Academy, with first and second floors full of sculptures of Sadykov’s work and more exhibitions (painting, ceramics, etc.) throughout the halls.

 Location: 50 Togolok Moldo, near the Sports centre, 3km from the hostel.